Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Overview/Palettes.md

 on the palette component so it is defaulted for all its values.
 Once the new version of *Krypton* has been installed you use the *Palette Upgrade Tool* to update the XML file and then *Import* it into the palette component.
-This is easier than trying to fix the compile time
+This is easier than trying to fix the compile time.
+Alternatively, you can use the built-in `ImportWithUpgrade()` function, which will write a upgraded palette version to memory, before you save it to an `XML` file.